kecorradine/ops-docs/packaging_applications.md

 The package produced needs to contain enough to get the application running with little, if any further, configuration.
 To that end, a typical package will contain:

 * A self-contained jar file that listens to a port for input from the network.
+These ports are standarised.
+Please add your service to the [document](service_ports.md).
 * Configuration to create a user for the service to run as.
 * Configuration files, configured with sane defaults.
 * A start script to start the service.